 - Never apply cooking spray to a lit grill

 - Keep grills far away from your home and any other wooden structures like fences and cooking wood

 At the end of the day, grilling outdoors is about time well-spent, gathering with family and friends during enjoyable weather over good food.
 Life in this dunya (world) doesn’t get much better than that…

-To check out the grilling tools I recommend most, take a look around my Amazon store.
+To check out many other cookware tools I recommend most, take a look at My Halal Market, our new online market.